hope1985/YUVQATool/README.md

 ```

 ### Window
 The project is originally written in Visual Studio 2022.
-The solution file of the project exists in the git.
+The solution file for the Visual Studio project exists in Git.
 ### Linux
 The code can also be written in Linux using the GCC compiler.
 The build command will be added soon...